nhsconnect/gpconnect/pages/accessrecord_rest/accessrecord_rest_structured_data_allergyintolerance.md

 The Consumer system:

+- SHALL have previously resolved the organisation's FHIR endpoint Base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)
-- SHALL have previously traced the patient's NHS Number using PDS or an equivalent service.
+- SHALL have previously traced the patient's NHS Number using the [Personal Demographics Service]( https://nhsconnect.github.io/gpconnect/integration_personal_demographic_service.html) or an equivalent service.
 - SHALL have resolved the patient's logical id on the server using the patient's NHS Number.

 ## API Usage ##